 If illicitly acquired assets enter Switzerland despite the comprehensive precautionary measures in place, the funds in question must be identified and returned to the country of origin.

 Restitution of illicitly acquired assets

 Restitution is an important pillar of Swiss policy on combating illicitly acquired assets.
-To date, Switzerland has returned approximately USD two billion in illicitly acquired assets of politically exposed persons (PEPs) – more than any other financial centre.
+To date, Switzerland has returned approximately USD two billion in illicitly acquired assets of politically exposed persons (PEPs).
 Some cases attracted widespread media attention because the persons concerned were well known and very large amounts of assets were involved.

 - Duvalier, Haiti, (USD 6.5 million) ongoing

 - Turkmenistan, 2020 (1.3 million USD)

 - Abacha II, Nigeria, 2017 (USD 321 million)

 - Angola II, 2012 (USD 43 million)